Yu-Group/epistasis-cardiac-hypertrophy/losiRF/README.md

 remotes::install_github("Yu-Group/epistasis-cardiac-hypertrophy", subdir = "losiRF")
 ```

+This package has been tested on the following operating systems:

+-   MacOS (latest release: 14.7)
+-   Windows (latest release: 10.0.20348)
+-   Ubuntu (latest release: 22.04.5)

 ## Examples

 This is a basic example which shows you how to run the lo-siRF